bigboymakingrobots/fortnitetracker-7days-stats/README.md

 ## Specific gamemode stats

-Use these methods to get the last 7 days stats only for a specific queue type.
+~~Use these methods to get the last 7 days stats only for a specific queue type.~~

+// temp removed

 `getStatsSolo()`
 `getStatsDuo()`